puppetlabs/cisco_ios/README.md

 namevar

-Interface Name, e.g. Ethernet1
+Interface Name, for example, Ethernet1.

 #### network_snmp

-Manage snmp location, contact and enable SNMP on the device
+Manage snmp location.
+Contact and enable SNMP on the device.

 ##### Properties